asyncapi/community/BOUNTY_PROGRAM.md

 - the Bounty Program Participant proceeds with the process of claiming the reward only after the second comment from the Bounty Program Coordinator, confirming the Bounty Issue completion and readiness to perform the payout.

+## Bounty Issue's Time Of Life

+Bounty Issue has an overall time of life of five calendar months since the start of the calendar quarter it was first introduced in.
+If the Bounty Issue was not assigned during the first calendar quarter round (e.g., `bounty/2024-Q1`), it gets text label of the second calendar quarter round (e.g., `bounty/2024-Q2`) and text label `bounty/stalled`.
+If during two calendar months of the second calendar quarter round of the Bounty Program the Bounty Issue still was not picked up by any Bounty Program Participant for resolution, all bounty-related labels are removed from it and Bounty Issue becomes a regular GitHub issue, which can again be submitted as a Bounty Issue Candidate.

+## Additional Conditions

+AsyncAPI Maintainers are allowed to work on Bounty Issues submitted by themselves.

+Bounty Program Participant is allowed to choose up to two Bounty Issues of any Complexity Level for simultaneous resolution.

+GitHub label `bounty` has hex code `#0E8A16`.

-## Claiming the reward
+## Claiming The Reward

 Claiming the reward for the completed Bounty Issue is done via submission of an invoice at [the AsyncAPI page on Open Collective](https://opencollective.com/asyncapi) (button '`SUBMIT EXPENSE`'.)

+**Before submission of the invoice, the Bounty Program Participant MUST ensure that the account they will use for the payout is VERIFIED, fully operational, and able to receive payments.**

 Requirements for the invoice:

-- Make sure that `Legal Name` and `Full name of the account holder` **are the same** and are YOUR REAL LEGAL NAME according to the passport/ID (nicknames are allowed only in `Settings / Public profile / Display name`, and it is **this** name that will be displayed publicly thoughout https://opencollective.com, if you have privacy concerns)
+- Make sure that your `Full Name` on GitHub, as well as `Legal Name` and `Full name of the account holder` on the invoice, **are the same** and are YOUR REAL LEGAL NAME according to the passport/ID (on Open Collective, nicknames are allowed only in `Settings / Public profile / Display name`, and it is **this** name that will be displayed publicly throughout all https://opencollective.com, if you have privacy concerns)

 - **Expense title**: '`Bounty [repo]#[issue]`' (e.g., '`Bounty cli#38`' or '`Bounty cli#38, cli#361`' in case of two rewards being joined into one sum)